serpapi/code-challenge/README.md

+I completed this challenge using Node.js.
+My code is in the 'scraper.js' file.
+The output created by this file can be seen in the 'paintingArray.js' file.

 # Extract Van Gogh Paintings Code Challenge

 Goal is to extract a list of Van Gogh paintings from the attached Google search results page.